arcanis/typanion/README.md

 - `hasExactLength` will ensure that the values all have a `length` property exactly equal to the specified value.

+- `hasForbiddenKeys` will ensure that the objects don't contain any of the specified keys.

+- `hasKeyRelationship` will ensure that when the specified key is found, the specified relationship is true.

 - `hasMaxLength` will ensure that the values all have a `length` property at most equal to the specified value.

 - `hasMinLength` will ensure that the values all have a `length` property at least equal to the specified value.

+- `hasMutuallyExclusiveKeys` will ensure that the objects don't contain more than one of the specified keys.

+- `hasRequiredKeys` will ensure that the objects contain all of the specified keys.

 - `hasUniqueItems` will ensure that the values only have unique items (`map` will transform before comparing).